 Employees can work toward advancement in five major career paths: Data Processing, Office Services, Accounting, Human Services, and Medical.

+Upward Mobility is currently processing all registration forms that were received by the August 31st deadline.
 Due to the lack of funding, the Upward Mobility Staffing has been reduced.
 Please be patient as there are now two Upward Mobility staff that are responsible for the administration of this program, compared to six staff plus field counselors in the past years.
+Once all forms have been processed, you will receive notification in the mail regarding your acceptance and what the next step will be.
+We anticipate that this will occur sometime in October.
+Please note, you are NOT eligible for any UMP Program benefits until you have spoken with your Upward Mobility counselor and returned a Career Development Plan.

 Participants in the Upward Mobility Program have more than 50 targeted job titles to choose from.